Current guidelines for Wonderful Copenhagen’s international tourist-directed communication on web and social media under the VisitCopenhagen brand.

 Besides matching at least one of these themes, our stories must be about experiences that are accessible to potential visitors to our destination.
 Sometimes the good story lies within the well-known and has a broad appeal.
 In other cases, we chase the small, local and quirky story more off the beaten track.
 Together our coverage of the destination and its offerings help create an image of the destination in line with the Wonderful Copenhagen strategy for 2020.

 We communicate a sample of the best, funniest and most interesting experiences Copenhagen has to offer.
 It is subjective and changes continuously, but we believe we are among the best to make the decisions.
 Our decisions are based on personal first-hand experiences, visits, reviews and other media’s coverage, as well as sparring with our colleagues and Copenhagen Visitor Service.

 VisitCopenhagen is run on a principle about editorial freedom.
 This means that we choose which stories to tell across the VisitCopenhagen channels.
 Our destination offers a wide and diverse range of experiences and we firmly believe that “less is more” and that communicating it all would only spawn more confusion and a sense of information overload among our users.
 That is why we prioritise.

 On very few sections on VisitCopenhagen.com and .dk, you will find paid content.
 It will always be very clear when this is the case.

-We reserve the right to moderate and delete comments on our social media, if common good etiquette and the media’s guidelines are not respected.
-On our social media we try to answer all inquiries from people who needs help with solving a problem or answering a question – but often our community beats us to it.
-We try to involve all actors in the destination that have the most relevant knowledge about a given product or experience, if our knowledge is not sufficient.
-That includes both social media and web, where we will link to other actors that will fulfill the needs of the users more satisfying than us.
+We reserve the right to moderate and delete comments on our social media if common good etiquette and the media’s guidelines are not respected.
+On our social media, we try to answer all inquiries from people who need help with solving a problem or answering a question – but often our community beats us to it.
+We try to involve all actors in the destination that have the most relevant knowledge about a given product or experience if our knowledge is not sufficient.
+That includes both social media and web, where we will link to other actors that will fulfil the needs of the users more satisfying than us.